zachmccabe/zachmccabe.github.io/travel/postcard.md

 ## Really, it is \*your\* job to smile

-Build rapport before you photograph.
-If you rock up and take pictures, who will give you their story?
+Build rapport first.
+If you rock up and take pictures, who will give you their story -- or anything else?

+## Build rapport?

+Share your pictures.
+Participate in kids games, drinking games, planting crops.
+Play the fool.
+Listen.
+You will be given permission, or not.